You might have noticed that not all cannabis strains smell the same. Pine, berry, mint… There are more than a few distinctive fragrances in cannabis.

-Some of these terpenes can be found in other plants, while others are exclusive to cannabis.
+Some of the common cannabis terpenes can be found in other plants, while others are exclusive to cannabis.

-Myrcene, for instance, increases cell permeability and allows cannabinoids to be absorbed faster than they would get on their own.
+Myrcene, for instance, increases cell permeability and allows cannabinoids to get absorbed faster than they would get on their own.

 Limonene is responsible for increasing serotonin levels, a neurotransmitter in charge of our mood.
 This explains why different strains may have different effects on our mood.
 The whole cannabis experience is suddenly starting to make sense, right?